mdpiper/dakota-experiments/experiments/delft3d-uq-1/README.md

 $ dakota -i delft3d_run.in &> delft3d_run.log &
 ```
 The Dakota process exits fairly quickly,
-but the Delft3D runs will take much longer;
+but the Delft3D runs take much longer;
 monitor the queue to see when they're complete.
-(**TODO**: Write a script that polls the queue
-and emails you when the runs are complete.)
+The analysis driver also copies the file **fake.out**
+to the run directory
+so Dakota will advance.
+No statistics are calculated in this first call!

-When all the Delft3D runs are finished,
+When all of the Delft3D runs are finished,
 call Dakota again with **delft3d_analyze.in** to analyze the results:
 ```bash
 $ dakota -i delft3d_analyze.in -o dakota.out
 ```
+The analysis driver
+calls the MATLAB script in **total_sed_cal.m**
+to calculate `TotalSed`, `TotalAgr`, and `TotalEro`,
+then write the results to the "real" Dakota results file.
+The tabular data file **dakota.dat**,
+containing the Delft3D input and output values,
+and the Dakota output file **dakota.out**,
+containing the results of the UQ,
+are returned in this step.

+Note that the second Dakota call
-Note that this command can't be backgrounded -- the Delft3D-MATLAB
+can't be backgrounded -- the Delft3D-MATLAB
 library function used in **total_sed_cal.m** will hang,
 terminating the process with no error message.